kangruixiang/H265-batch-encoder/README.md

    - Estimates full file size based on result
    - If estimated size is ≥80% of original, skips encoding
    - Otherwise, encodes full file using `ffmpeg`
-   - If the encoded file is smaller, replaces the original
+   - If the encoded file is smaller, and duration of new file matches the original, replaces the original
 3. If encoded are logged in a file named `encoded.list` in each directory, if failed, added in a `failed.list` file

 ## 📥 Usage